ncgr/java/fr/README.md

 # org.ncgr.pangenomics.fr
-This repository contains FRFinder, an NCGR refactor of the original code written at Montana State by Brendan Mumey.
+This repository contains FRFinder, an NCGR refactor of the original frequented regions Java code written at Montana State by Brendan Mumey, as well as other classes for working with frequented regions.

 ## Building
 The project is set up with dependencies managed with the [Gradle build tool](https://gradle.org/).
 To build the distribution, simply run
 ```
 $ ./gradlew assembleDist
 ```
 This will create a distribution tarball `build/distributions/fr.tar`.
-The default main class is set in build.gradle as `mainClassName = "FRFinderRunner"`.
+The default main class is set in build.gradle as `mainClassName = "Main"`.

-# FRFinderRunner
+# Main
-FRFinderRunner is simply a main class to run FRFinder in the java root.
+Main is simply a packageless main class to run the various apps.
+See the scripts for usage.

 # FRFinder
 FRFinder is a Java implementation of the Frequented Regions algorithm presented at the ACM BCB 2017 conference: "Exploring Frequented Regions in Pan-Genoimc Graphs".
 A _Frequented Region_ (FR) is a region in a pan-genome de Bruijn graph that is frequently traversed by a subset of the genome paths in the graph.
 A path that contributes to an FR being frequent is called a _supporting path_.
-The algorithm works by iteratively constructing FRs via hierarchical aglomerative clsutering and then traversing the hierarchy and selecting nodes that qualify as clusters according to the given parameters.
+The algorithm works by iteratively constructing FRs via hierarchical aglomerative clustering and then traversing the hierarchy and selecting nodes that qualify as clusters according to the given parameters.
+These are output as "interesting" FRs, or iFRs.

 ## Parameters
 FRFinder has two required parameters: `alpha` and `kappa`.